Ermigit/Ermigit/README.md

 ### Development Tools
 - Hardhat for local Ethereum network and testing
-- Truffle (familiarity)  Still mourning its sunset:smile: feels like an OG died
+- Truffle (familiarity)  Still mourning its sunset :smile: feels like an OG died
 - OpenZeppelin for secure smart contract libraries

 ## Badges